m-kroog/Getting-and-Cleaning-Data/Getting and Cleaning Readme.txt

-Lines 1 and 2 load the necessary packages to run the analysis script
+Line 1 loads the necessary packages to run the analysis script

 Lines 4-10 import all the data and assigns it to different names